 As a member of Resolution, we encourage our clients to try and deal with issues as amicably as possible in order to avoid unnecessary or further confrontation and conflict.
 Naturally, directing blame and setting out reasons as to why you have found your partner’s behaviour ‘intolerable’ does not help matters.
 Resolution are currently in the process of campaigning to try and get rid of the fault based system that we are currently faced with.
 In the meantime however, we must deal with the legislation is it stands.

 However, if this still doesn’t appeal to you, you could consider a Separation Agreement instead.
 This document would record the agreements between you both in respect of finances, children and prospective future divorce this along with denver divorce recovery would then allow you to deal with the outstanding issues and to move on as a family whilst you wait until you have been separated for two years or more.
 Some clients prefer this option as it means that no details need to be provided for the divorce petition other than the date of separation.
-Navigate here for an experienced divorce attorney who can help you divide assets and liabilities to set both spouses on the path to future success.
+Navigate here for an experienced divorce lawyer who can help you divide assets and liabilities to set both spouses on the path to future success.

 If you would like further help and advice, please feel free to contact us.